knewplay/book-programming-essential/toolset/tools.md

 ### Linux
 Linux is a Unix-inspired, Unix-like operating system widely used today.
 It was created by Linus Torvalds in the early 1990s.
 Linux also happens to be open-source, meaning that its software is freely available online, allowing users to view, modify, and distribute its source code.

+You'll be surprised to learn that Linux is used everywhere.
+While the average consumer knows only of Windows and macOS computers, companies across various sectors have embraced Linux's versatility, stability, and cost-effectiveness.
+From web servers and cloud computing to scientific research, embedded systems, and even space exploration.

+I mention Linux here because you will likely encounter it if you continue working with technology, and Linux relies heavily on the use of text-based commands executed through the terminal.

 ### Kernel
 In the Computer Fundamentals, Software and Hardware section, I mentioned that the operating system is what sits between the hardware components of a computer and the software applications.